 Tesla has come up with a forward-looking solution to handle the computing power problem in their cars.
 They’ve incorporated the computing system in such a way that it is easily swappable for future hardware.
-In fact, Tesla announced they will be upgrading the computing hardware (currently NVIDIA) with their own neural network silicon in early 2019, significantly bumping up the processing capabilities of their cars.
+In fact, Tesla announced they will be upgrading the computing hardware (currently NVIDIA) with their own neural network silicon in 2019, significantly bumping up the processing capabilities of their cars.

 One viable solution to the lidar versus camera debate for self-driving cars is to combine the technology.
 TuSimple, an autonomous truck company, is going the route of combining radar, sensors and cameras.
 All of these solutions are less expensive than lidar.
 Getting the software perfect so the onboard computer interprets everything properly is the main challenge.

 Another thing to remember is that every data point that computers compile becomes a way for companies to learn something new.
 Whether it’s lidar, cameras or a fusion of the two, all of these high-tech systems are only as good as the computer programs written to interpret the data with millisecond precision.
 Humans have to write and test exact computer codes and algorithms for any physical hardware to work properly.
 Considering how many things a human must pay attention to on the road, getting millions of data bits flowing into a car’s computer system properly is no small task.